Scientific name: Mycena galericulata (Scop.) Gray;

 Mycena inclinata (Fr.)
 Quel.

-helmet-shaped caps which most field guides describe as
+helmet-shaped caps which most field guide

 Common name(s): Common mycena.

 Occurrence on wood substrate: Saprobic; single or most